Effort Sharing Regulation (ESR)

-Each Member State has an emission reduction or limitation commitment for 2020 under this Decision which varies between -20% and +20% as compared to its 2005 GHG emissions.
+Each Member State had an emission reduction or limitation commitment for 2020 under this Decision which varied between -20% and +20% as compared to its 2005 GHG emissions.
 Based on economic capacity, countries with higher GDP per capita than the EU average had reduction targets, while emissions were allowed to increase (subject to limits) for countries with lower GDP per capita.

 Monitoring, reporting and compliance

 The legislative process of setting national targets for GHG emissions not covered by the EU Emissions Trading System had been initiated by the European Commission in July 2016.
-At the European Council meeting in October 2014, EU leaders expressed their wish to continue the Effort Sharing Decision approach for the period 2021-2030, with the aim to reduce emissions in the non-ETS sectors by 2030 by 30% compared to 2005 as the contribution in implementing the overall economy-wide emission reduction target of at least 40% in 2030 as compared to 1990 (see the European Council Conclusions of 23/24 October 2014 (EUCO 169/14)).
+At the European Council meeting in October 2014, EU leaders expressed their wish to continue the Effort Sharing Decision approach for the period 2021-2030, with the aim to reduce emissions in the non-ETS sectors by 2030 by 30% compared to 2005 as the contribution in implementing the overall economy-wide emission reduction target of at least 40% in 2030 as compared to 1990 (see the European Council Conclusions of 23/24 October 2014 (EUCO 169/14).

 The October 2014 European Council also declared that "the methodology to set the national reduction targets for the non-ETS sectors, with all the elements as applied in the Eﬀort Sharing Decision for 2020, will be continued until 2030, with eﬀorts distributed on the basis of relative GDP per capita."
 The European Council also expressed its wish that the applicable target range be as follows: "All Member States will contribute to the overall EU reduction in 2030 with the targets spanning from 0% to -40% compared to 2005."